 7. Additional Locally Determined Indicators are determined by the local NC Pre-K Committee for the purpose of assigning up to eight (8) additional points to the Rubric score, for a total of 100 possible points.
 The local NC Pre-K Committee may decide to use only a portion or none of the 8 points for additional locally determined indicators.
 In this case, the total points on the Rubric score would be less than 100 points.
 The Site Selection Sub-Committee must list the additional indicators in section 5 of the Rubric.
-All additional locally determined indicators to ensure fairness during the site selection process.
+All additional locally determined indicators must be applied across all site applicants to ensure fairness during the site selection process.